 Gardening and being out in nature can be an amazing way to heal.
 Due to its many benefits, gardens are now popping up in prison yards, retirement and veteran homes and troubled youth programs.
 Gardening is even used in many places as a type of extension of therapy for people with post-traumatic stress disorder, depression and anxiety.
 It can also be something we can bring into our own lives to help heal heartbreak.

-Here are 4 few reasons why you should try gardening after a breakup:
+Here are four reasons why you should try gardening after a breakup: